cuilimeng/dEFEND-web/README.md

 ## How to run

-Note: This code is written in Python 2.
+Note: This code is written in Python 3.

 Replace "API-KEY" in __application.py__ with your own Rapid API Key.

 ```
 unzip static/saved_models/politifact_Defend_model.h5.zip
 python application.py
 ```

+## Requirements

+See __requirements.txt__.